revgrid/revgrid/etc/revgrid.api.md

     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration swapColumns(source: number, target: number): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    //
-    // @internal
-    synchronizeScrollingBoundaries(): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration takeFocus(): void;
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "revgrid" does not have an export "Hypgrid"
     //